mschuchard/concourse-github-issue-resource/README.md

 - `repo`: _required_ The Github repository with the issue tracker in which to read and/or write issues.

 - `skip_check`: _optional_ A boolean that signifies whether to skip the `check` step or not.
 This is primarily useful for situations where it is known that a specified issue does not exist, and instead must be created during `out`.
+The default value is `false`.

+- `trigger`: _optional_ The issue state that causes a trigger during the `check` step.
+This can be either `open` or `closed`.
+The default value is `closed`.

 - `number`: _optional/required_ The issue number to read during the `check` step for triggering Concourse pipelines based on the issue state, or for updating during the `out` step.
 If this is omitted then instead a list operation with filters (i.e. "search") occurs to determine the issue during the `check` step, and a create operation during the `out` step.
 Therefore this is implicitly required if an issue update is desired as a new issue creation attempt will occur during `out` otherwise.